 The Entrepreneurship concentration (BUS.STUD.
 ENTR.AAS) prepares students to own a small business.
-Students interested in forming their own enterprise, taking on a franchise, or purchasing an existing small business would benefit from this concentration.
-In addition to the competencies gained from the general Business Studies program, students completing this concentration will be able to (depending on electives chosen):
+Students interested in forming their own enterprise, taking on a franchise, or purchasing an existing small business would benefit from this concentration, building upon the competencies gained from the general Business Studies program.

 The field of accounting is dynamic, exciting, growing and currently in need of paraprofessionals.
 The Accounting program seeks to meet this need by preparing students for various entry-level accounting positions in governmental agencies, private and public corporations, and small business firms.